Ierofantis/User-Profile/README.md

 For the moment the buttons are not active Except the Show Address button that shows a modal dialog with the user's address information.

-Initially the fields are empty but when you fill them then you can click the Update My Address button and then the the data is going to be saved on a database(there is no database at the moment) and the user will see his address on the map.
+Initially the fields are empty but when the user fill them then he can click the Update My Address button and the data is going to be saved on a database(there is no database at the moment but this is the main concept) and the user will see his address on the map.

 3) Database and MVC